Click the blue link below to hear my song:

 However, this time I’m going to share on my blog my twenty-year-old voice!

 I have an audiotape for my friend, Marge.
 On it, I share with her about the recent songs I had written.
 Having those songs recorded helped me to recover them, for which I am grateful.
 However, I sang those songs in such high keys – it is hard for me to hear my voice that way now!

 I met both Cheryl and Marge at the same time.

 In July of 1978, I was eighteen years old.
 I attended a month-long retreat in Simi Valley at a place called The Brandeis-Bardin Institute.
 It was a wonderful experience.
-The camp director was Dennis Prager, and the environment was full of intellectual stimulation, as well as dance and music.
+The environment was full of intellectual stimulation, as well as dance and music.

 My guitar was part of my identity at that time, and I enjoyed playing music under the stars.
 It was during a musical workshop where I connected with Marge.
 She was picked to sing a solo vocal for one of our performances.
 I remember encouraging her and helping her practice, because she was nervous.
 We quickly became friends.